elijahsandler/23f-shadow-and-page/README.md

 # MySQL + Flask Shadow and Page Emporium Project

+Shadow and Page Emporium is a cursed bookstore.
+They sell your normal average, run of the mill books, except that about half of them are cursed, with varying levels of severity.
+This database driven UI allows users to monitor and update the curses they use, books they stock, as well as track sales and ongoing R&D projects.

-This repo contains a boilerplate setup for spinning up 3 Docker containers:
+This repo contains a setup for spinning up 3 Docker containers:
 1. A MySQL 8 container for obvious reasons
 1. A Python Flask container to implement a REST API
 1. A Local AppSmith Server